aramnhammer/CopyPad-OSS/README.md

 # CopyPad
 A clipboard history app for macOS.
 Inspired by the clipboard history app on Windows (one of the few things they got right)

 CopyPad saves anything you copy so you can find it later.
-It does not persist any data between computer restarts.
+It does not persist any coppied items between computer restarts.

 ## FEATURES: